infinity4471/infinity4471.github.io/index.md

 ![profile](profile.png)
 Hey there!

-I'm Panagiotis, a Software Engineer at [IMC Trading](https://www.imc.com/eu/) based in Amsterdam, Netherlands.
+I'm Panagiotis, a Software Engineer at [IMC Trading](https://www.imc.com/eu/) based in Amsterdam, Netherlands where I work in Low Latency and High Performance Computing for Electronic Market Making and High Frequency Trading in European and Crypto Derivatives Markets.

 I've received my Integrated Master's in [Electrical and Computer Engineering](https://www.ece.ntua.gr/en) at the [National Technical University of Athens](https://www.ntua.gr/en) where I did my Master's Thesis under the supervision of